ersilia-os/eos-template/README.md

         ├── examples
         │   ├── run_input.csv
         │   └── run_output.csv
+        ├── columns
+            └── run_columns.csv
         └── run.sh
 ```
 - `model/checkpoints` contains checkpoint files required by the model
 - `model/framework` contains the driver code to load the model and run inferences from it.
 There are two files of interest here: `main.py`, and `run.sh`.
 The `main.py` file will contain the driver code to load model checkpoints and call its prediction API, while `run.sh` serves two purposes, it runs the code in the `main.py` file and also tells Ersilia that this model server will have a `run` API.
+- `model/framework/examples` contains an example input file (should have three smiles under the header smiles, this file can be generated with the `ersilia example` command) and the output of running the `run.sh` on the example inputs.
+- `model/framework/columns` contains a template of the expected output columns, indicating their name, type (float, integer or string), direction (high,low) and a short one-sentence description.
+For more rules on how to fill in this file, check our [Documentation](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/model-contribution/model-template).

+## Changes to templated files

+In addition to adding the model checkpoints, the code for running them and the example and columns file, you'll need to edit the following:

-## Specifying Dependencies
+### Dependencies

 To specify dependencies for this model, use the `install.yml` file to populate all the necessary dependencies required by the model to successfully run.
 This dependency configuration file has two top level keys:

-- `python` which expects a string value denoting a python version (eg `"3.10"`)
+- `python` which expects a string value denoting a python version (eg `"3.12"`)
 - `commands` which expects a list of values, each of which is a list on its own, denoting the dependencies required by the model.
-Currently, dependencies `pip` and `conda` are supported.
+Currently, `pip` and `conda` dependencies are supported.
-- `pip` dependencies are expected to be three element lists in the format `["pip", "library", "version"]`
+- `pip` dependencies are expected to be one of the following lists:
+    -  Versioned dependency: three element lists in the format `["pip", "library", "version"]`
+    - Versioned dependency with additional flags: five element lists in the format `["pip", "library", "version", "--index-url", "URL"]`
+    - VCS-based dependency: four element lists in the format `['pip', 'git', 'URL', 'commit_sha']`
 - `conda` dependencies are expected to be four element lists in the format `["conda", "library", "version", "channel"]`, where channel is the conda channel to install the required library.

 The installation parser will raise an exception if dependencies are not specified in the aforementioned format.

-**Note**: Please note that we realise that this form of dependency specification is restrictive.
-We are [working](https://github.com/ersilia-os/ersilia-pack/issues/21) on extending how Ersilia Pack handles dependency specification, for example, to handle VCS and URL based dependencies.

-## Specifying Model Metadata
+### Model Metadata

 Model metadata should be specified within metadata.yml.
-An explanation of what these metadata fields correspond to can be found [here.](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/incorporate-models/model-template#the-metadata.json-file)
+A detailed explanation of what the metadata fields correspond to can be found [here.](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/incorporate-models/model-template).
+Note that some fields will be automatically updated upon model incorporation in Ersilia.

-## Specifying Model APIs

-A bash script within the `model/framework` directory is interepreted by Ersilia as an API for the model.
-For example, `run.sh` corresponds to a model `run` API, and similarly, a `fit.sh` would correspond to a model `fit` API.
-However arbitrary file names for bash script files are not allowed, and the acceptable names are one of the following: [`run`, `fit`].

-## Adding Example Input and Output

-It is always helpful to provide an example input and output while contributing a model to ease the verification of the model's working.
-To ensure all models always have an example, Ersilia checks for example CSV files in the `model/framework/examples` directory.
-In particular, Ersilia looks for `input.csv`, and `output.csv` files in this folder.
-These files are used to generate the necessary API end points for building a model server and therefore must always be provided.
+### README file
+Please do not make any changes to this README file.
+It will automatically be updated when the model is incorporated in the Ersilia Model Hub.